 Autonomy refers to the capacity and right of a country or other jurisdiction to govern itself.
 The term, autonomous comes from the Greek word, autonomos meaning auto - “self” and nomos - “law” respectively.
-In political, moral, and bio-ethical philosophy, it is explained as the capability of an entity to make an informed, unforced decision.
-Anarchism has been an influence in the autonomous ideas brought about by former colonies seeking autonomy from their colonizers.
-While some endemic peoples have governed with autonomous values using the concept of anarchism as a uniting force in their primitive society.
-It may also be about the moral choices made by rational entities.
+In political, moral, and bio-ethical philosophy, autonomy is thought of as the capability of an entity to make an informed, unforced decision.
+Anarchism has influenced ideas about autonomy brought about by former colonies seeking autonomy from their colonizers.
+Indeed, some endemic peoples have governed with autonomous values using the concept of anarchism as a uniting force in their primitive society.

 The Concept Of Autonomy

-Autonomy or self-governance is an intangible thought and idea.
-The idea ranges from a person's perception and application of deportment and conduct and is also applicable to a greater degree for social units.
-It also refers to corporations, organizations, religions, and local governments.
-It is about governance and consent of the governed.
-In international law, it is about national sovereignty as in former colonies seeking self-governance.
+Autonomy or self-governance is an intangible concept.
+It ranges from a person's perception to application of deportment and conduct and is also applicable to social units.
+It can also refer to corporations, organizations, religions, and local governments.
+In international law, autonomy refers to national sovereignty, as in, former colonies seeking self-governance.
 It could be the end result of colonial rule, monarchy, or an absolute regime.
-When entities like ethnic and religious groups feel unrepresented in national governments, these entities seek autonomy.
+When ethnic and religious groups feel unrepresented in national governments, these entities may seek autonomy.

-In international law, autonomy is about indigenous peoples, sovereignty, recognition of states, self-determination, or secession.
+In international law, autonomy is often referred to in relation to indigenous peoples, sovereignty, recognition of states, self-determination, or secession.
 National sovereignty is about self-governance of nations according to international law.
 The case for the Philippine Islands before it declared its total independence from the United States is cited in the Philippine Autonomy Act of 1916.
-It would grant autonomy to the Filipinos upon creation of an autonomous government but in time of conflict with a hostile country, the US would have the privilege to protect the Philippines.
+It would grant autonomy to the Filipinos upon creation of an autonomous government but in time of conflict with a hostile country, the US would have the right to protect the Philippines.
 Most colonial powers in the past also granted autonomous rule to their colonies before granting them full independence.

 Administration and Contemporary Fights for Autonomy

 International Law defines autonomous areas as regions of a state that has some ethnic distinctiveness, where some power of internal administration has been given but remains part of the state.
-Regional autonomy refers to the granting of autonomous rule to outlying regions still within its jurisdiction.
-It is decentralization of governance from the head government.
-It is the transfer of control and functions from the central government to the regional level.
+Regional autonomy refers to the granting of autonomous rule to outlying regions still within the state's jurisdiction.
+Regional autonomy includes decentralization of governance from the head government and transfers control and functions to the regional level.
 In an advanced state of self-governance, in rare cases, full independence might be achieved.
-The Spanish Basque region and the Spanish Catalan region are among the best examples of two regions in a country fighting for regional autonomy today.
-Other examples in recent decades can be seen in Palestine's desire to form a state distinct from Israel, the Quebecois push for independence from Canada, former socialist republics in what were Yugoslavia and the Soviet Union, and several other notable fights for autonomy.
+The Basque region in Spain and the Spanish Catalan region are among the best examples of two regions in a country fighting for regional autonomy today.
+Other examples in recent decades can be seen in Palestine's desire to form a state distinct from Israel, the Quebecois push for independence from Canada, and former socialist republics in what were Yugoslavia and the Soviet Union.

 Prerequisite Conditions for Autonomy